 Oregon Gov. Kate Brown asks president to declare federal wildfire emergency for the state

 The Cedar Creek Fire in Central Oregon, shown near Waldo Lake on Sept.
-2, is one of seven large fires burning in Oregon.
+2, 2022, was one of seven large fires burning in Oregon.
 (U.S. Forest Service/Flickr)

 Gov. Kate Brown has asked President Joe Biden to declare a federal emergency in Oregon due to extreme wildfire risks.
 It would make Oregon the first state to receive a presidential emergency declaration for wildfires.